solidi/writing/26-on-names-a-brief-encounter-with-guido-van-rossum.md

 Our conversation made me reflect.
 Why did I ask this question - surely, there are important questions for the inventor?
 Perhaps it is the affliction of my name, and everyone's who works in software since we are distributedly diverse.

 I've heard my name in various ways while working and managing globally distributed teams.
 "Dough," "Dog and "Duck" are common variants.
 I politely acknowledge a correction.
-And preferred names, I recommend "Doug."
+And when asked my preferred name, I recommend "Doug."

 I've grown to be sensitive and inclusive to other's pronunciations.